 If you are wondering how finely to chop the zucchini and shallot, wonder no more.
 See below…

 Just remember, the rougher the chop, the more “rustic” you can call it.
 If you dice it super fine, then you’ll have more of a smooth batter consistency.
+You can check here the chopping tools such as veggie choppers & onion choppers if you are in need of one.

 Out of the oven, the bottoms get golden and crispy and the interior is slightly fluffy (with a soft crunch from the quinoa).
+If you don’t have an oven yet, you can grab one from our list of the best ovens for home.

 This recipe will yield roughly 15 small Rustic Oven-Baked Zucchini Cakes.
 The nutrition is pretty healthy as they are mainly made up of vegetables, here is the nutrition for one cake: